martinring/thesis/src/5-Partitioning.md

 a fixed value, the other one is restrained as well.

-Hence, the problem remains how to determine an *optimal subset $X$* of variables (optimal in the sense of largest set $X$ such that the average verification time $\AvgTphi{X}$ is still acceptable).
+Hence, the problem remains how to determine an *optimal subset $X$* of variables (optimal in the sense of smallest set $X$ such that the average verification time $\AvgTphi{X}$ is still acceptable).

 ## Proposed Solution {#sec:sol}